The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 - Improved organizational image

-- Improved organizational internal culture
+- Improved internal culture of the organization

 - Shorter time-to-market cycles